 - Sensory Exploration—A shallow plastic tub filled with dried beans and rice plus some little trucks or animals and a variety of spoons and containers to fill is almost always good for fifteen to twenty minutes of quiet busyness.
 I do have to be vigilant and do some training on using the sensory bin appropriately, but she enjoys the exploration and I enjoy the opportunity to teach a short lesson without much interruption.

 All of these things seem small, but they help her to feel included in our lessons as we homeschool as a family.
 Sometimes the preschooler or the second grader has the time to do the various activities with her, which also helps her feel like we aren’t just ignoring her all morning.
-And I know that the skills she is playing at now will be the foundation of her educational journey.
+And I know that the skills she is playing at now–the toddler schooling–will be the foundation of her educational journey.

 Did you love this post?
 You might also love: